John Mouat Turner

 John Mouat Turner (28 May 1900 – 24 February 1945) was a Canadian politician.

 Life

-He was born in Beausejour, Manitoba and sold brewery products for a living and also worked as a hotel manager in Winnipeg.
+He was born in Beausejour, Manitoba, sold brewery products for a living, and worked as a hotel manager in Winnipeg.
 He was first elected to the House of Commons of Canada in the 1935 federal election representing the Manitoba riding of Springfield as a Liberal.
 He was re-elected in the 1940 federal election.
 He was nominated to run in the 1945 federal election but died of a heart attack several months before the election.

-In Parliament he was an advocate for rural electrification, the development of natural resources, the lifting of restrictions on beer and the development of industry in Western Canada.
+In Parliament, he was an advocate for rural electrification, the development of natural resources, the lifting of restrictions on beer, and the development of industry in Western Canada.